eengnr/openharmonie/README.md

 Note: The sitemap uses icons which are saved in `/etc/openhab/icons/classic`.
 This was the only way to get the icons in the openHAB Android app and in the Basic UI.

+The sitemap includes a web view to load a CSS for the Basic UI.

 Additionally, the sitemap uses light controls which are not part of the setup here.

 ### Voice commands